 Based on those observations, it is proposed to define metadata payload to signal the content creator intent with respect to how the decoded pictures should look like on a transparent display, i.e., which area should be transparent and to what degree.

-To this end, following up on JVET-Y0104, a SEI signaling is presented which enables the use of a dedicated layer for the transport of the necessary information about the intended transparency to be achieve after post-decoding image operations.
+To this end, following up on JVET-Y0104, a SEI signaling is presented which enables the use of a dedicated layer for the transport of the necessary information about the intended transparency to be achieved after post-decoding image operations.

 Introduction